LastGirlStanding/perform2020_Keptn/README.md

     ```console
     nano creds.json
     ```
-    You can save by ctrl+x and exit with ctrl+x
+    You can save by ctrl+o and exit with ctrl+x

 1. Deploy the Dynatrace OneAgent Operator with this script: